-Gerardo Domenico Antonio V. Lanuza Renato G. Nuñez Gerardo O. Lanuza, Jr. Antonio O. Olbes Edmundo C. Medrano Andrew C. Ng Amador C. Bacani Jomark O. Arollado Alfonso Martin E. Eizmendi Chiara Rosario Julia L. Paredes Rosalinda Y. Basas

-The Board of Directors of the Company, in a special meeting held on May 27, 2025, accepted the resignation of Mr. Gregory G. Yang. as director of the Company effective at the close of business on May 27, 2025, for personal reasons, and elected Ms. Rosalinda Y. Basas as Independent Director, to serve the unexpired term of Mr. Gregory G. Yang, as endorsed by the Company's Corporate Governance and Nominations Committee.
+Gerardo Domenico Antonio V. Lanuza Renato G. Nuñez Gerardo O. Lanuza, Jr. Antonio O. Olbes Edmundo C. Medrano Andrew C. Ng Amador C. Bacani Jomark O. Arollado Alfonso Martin E. Eizmendi Chiara Rosario Julia L. Paredes An 11th director to be elected in a special meeting of the Board of Directors vice Gregory G. Yang who will be resigning in the same special meeting.
+Mr. Gregory G. Yang will be resigning in a special meeting of the Board of Directors to be held prior to the submission by the Company of the Definitive Information Statement.
+The election of a director who will replace Mr. Gregory G. Yang and who will serve Mr. Yang's unexpired term will pass through and qualified by the Corporate Governance and Nominations Committee